xuankimtran/docs-1/pages/katalon-studio/docs/how-to-capture-objects-in-hybrid-apps.md

 Do as follows:

-1. [Download](http://appium.io/docs/en/writing-running-appium/web/chromedriver/#chromedriverchrome-compatibility) ChromeDriver for Appium.
+1. [Download and install](http://appium.io/docs/en/writing-running-appium/web/chromedriver/#chromedriverchrome-compatibility) ChromeDriver for Appium.
 It is advisible to download the compatible version with Chrome on your testing devices.

 2. Specify Chromedriver version in session capabilities by using **Mobile Testing** function in **Desired Capabilities**.
 Go to **Project > Settings > Desired Capabilities > Mobile > Android** and add this property: